|NEUE DEUTSCHE BIOGRAPHIE||NDB|

 Biographical Portal /

 The Neue Deutsche Biographie (NDB) gives concise, thoroughly prepared biographies of deceased persons who have had a significant impact on developments in politics, economics, social life, scholarship, technology or the arts.
-Since many years the NDB, with its original articles by notable authors, has been regarded as the authoritative biographical dictionary for all regions in which German is spoken and German culture is prevalent.
+Since many decades the NDB, with its original articles by notable authors, has been regarded as the authoritative biographical dictionary for all regions in which German is spoken and German culture is prevalent.

 The first German national biography, the Allgemeine Deutsche Biographie (ADB), appeared in 56 volumes from 1875 to 1912 (reprint 1967 to 1971, also online).
 This was published by the Historical Commission at the Bavarian Academy of Sciences and Humanities.
 It is widely used even today.
 The NDB follows the tradition of the ADB, but is an independent work with original contributions based on the latest research.
 In comparison with the ADB the selection of articles is more rigorous, the presentation more concise, and the articles more clearly structured with a genealogical introduction and separate lists of works and secondary sources.
 Articles on families make it possible to give, within a broader context, at least a brief sketch of people not dealt with in articles of their own.
 The indexes of the NDB list also all entries in the ADB.
 The approach taken by the NDB has set standards of scholarship for biographical dictionaries both in Germany and abroad.